alospeaks/cisco-dc-automation/LabGuide/section-4-8-ansible2.md

 Now that we have looked at the code that Jinja2 templates provide, let's understand where this data comes from, which is then embedded in the template at runtime.
 Data can come from either facts or variables.
 When it comes to a Jinja2 template, the same rules apply to the usage of facts and variables.
 Facts are a type of variable; the differentiating factor here is the origin of the two.
 Facts are automatically available and discovered at runtime, and variables are user-defined.

-Steps:
+Steps to create the templates:
-1. Always start with the actual configuration file,
+1. Always start with the actual configuration file.
 2. Identify the parameters that needs to be dynamically generated
-3. create the template
+3. create a template.
+Add variables as you see fit.
-4. create the variable file
+4. create the variable file.
 5. create the playbook
+6. run the playbook

 ###Exercise 7